0x9ONU/Obsidian-Notes/2 - Sophomore Year/Summer Research/What needs done.md

 - [x] Fix fonts in fig 2 ✅ 2023-08-28

-- [ ] Change graph colors and presentation
+- [x] Change graph colors and presentation ✅ 2023-08-28

 - [ ] Remove results discussion and move it to other places as needed